Deadly-Pigg/console-battleship/README.md

 - Make board more legible and user-friendly
 - Possible customisable board size and ship count/type?
 ### Play and complete game
-- Inform user when their ship/the enemy ship has been sunk
+- ?
 ### Make a bot to automatically play against the player
 - Make algorithm track and sink a ship when it hits a cell with a ship on it.
 - Make algorithm decide the next best slot to shoot at
 ### Misc
-- Stop spam from console
+- Stop spam from console (or make it look better)
 - Clean up code

 ## COMPLETED TASKS: